-"Either you're a landowner
+"Either you're a landowner that's got the creek running

-We're going to have a channel that's going to be properly maintained.
+We're going to have a channel that's going to be property maintained.
 It's going to be reconstructed so that it works, and the watershed's going to put in place a system to maintain it.